Structured data with Schema.org: the ultimate guide

 In the end

 You can’t run away from structured data anymore.
 If your site means anything to you, you should look into it and figure out the best way to make use of Schema.org.
-Implemented correctly, it can do great things for your site, now and in the future.
-Search engines are constantly developing new ways to present search results and more often than not do they use Schema.org data to do so.
+Still need some help?
+Read more on how Yoast SEO makes it easy for you.
+Or check out our digital story on rich results, structured data and Schema.
+Because implemented correctly, it can do great things for your site, now and in the future.
+Search engines are constantly developing new ways to present search results, and more often than not, they use Schema.org data.